World's Columbian Exposition: Visitors

 Helen Keller, along with her mentor Anne Sullivan and Dr. Alexander Graham Bell, visited the fair in summer 1893.
 Keller described the fair in her autobiography The Story of My Life.
 Early in July, a Wellesley College English teacher named Katharine Lee Bates visited the fair.
 The White City later inspired the reference to "alabaster cities" in her poem and lyrics "America the Beautiful".
 The exposition was extensively reported by Chicago publisher William D. Boyce's reporters and artists.
 There is a very detailed and vivid description of all facets of this fair by the Persian traveler Mirza Mohammad Ali Mo'in ol-Saltaneh written in Persian.
 He departed from Persia on April 20, 1892, especially for the purpose of visiting the World's Columbian Exposition.

 Pierre de Coubertin visited the fair with his friends Paul Bourget and Samuel Jean de Pozzi.
 He devotes the first chapter of his book Souvenirs d'Amérique et de Grèce (1897) to the visit.
 Swami Vivekananda visited the fair to attend the Parliament of the World's Religions and delivered his famous speech Sisters and Brothers of America!.
 Kubota Beisen was an official delegate of Japan.
 As an artist, he sketched hundreds of scenes, some of which were later used to make woodblock print books about the Exhibition.
 Serial killer H. H. Holmes attended the fair with two of his eventual victims, Annie and Minnie Williams.

 Bulgarian writer Aleko Konstantinov visited the fair and wrote his nonfiction book To Chicago and Back.

+Milton S. Hershey visited the fair.
+Upon seeing German exhibitor J.M.
+Lehmann's chocolate making machinery, he purchased the machinery which launched The Hershey Company.